 - Clayton, Dubilier & Rice, as private equity sponsor and significant holder of 2L debt for Healogics, in a successful out-of-court debt-for-equity restructuring that was stapled to a prepackaged bankruptcy filing.

 - Drive Devilbiss Healthcare, a portfolio company of Clayton, Dubilier & Rice, in the opportunistic amendment of its 1L credit facility and conversion all of its $200+ million 1.5L credit facility to preferred equity.

 - Renfro Corporation, a leader in the design, manufacture, marketing and merchandising of legwear products, in exploring and implementing various balance sheet alternatives to address high leverage and liquidity impacts in light of COVID-19, including the closing of an incremental liquidity facility and material debt covenant amendments from existing ABL and term loan lenders.

 - Georgia-Pacific and Koch Industries in the Chapter 11 proceedings of Georgia-Pacific affiliate Bestwall in the U.S. Bankruptcy Court for the Western District of North Carolina.

-- TPG Capital, as private equity sponsor, with respect to strategic alternatives for its investment in Isola including a pending out-of-court restructuring.
+- TPG, as private equity sponsor with respect to strategic alternatives for its investment in Isola, later terminated, including a pending out-of-court restructuring.